Homer C. Blake: On the James River

 Blake was given command of the gunboat Eutaw stationed in the James River, engaged in transporting troops and in occasional engagements with the enemy.
 The most important of these was on 24 January 1865, when a powerful Confederate squadron launched an attack on the Union blockade of the river at Trent's Reach.
 Sailing downriver the Confederate force drove away the Union pickets, and commenced removing the boom and obstructions.
 William A. Parker, the Union naval commander, instead protecting the defences, retired and allowed them to be removed, leaving a clear passage for the enemy.
 However, two rams went aground, and the Confederates had to wait until high water the following night before proceeding.
 On the morning of the 25th, Parker was relieved of his command and Blake was made temporary commander of the naval division.
 Blake ordered the monitor Onondaga to put herself into a position within the range of enemy batteries, such that, if sunk, she would take the place of the removed obstructions.
 Subsequent attacks by Union ships and shore batteries sank two and badly damaged six of the Confederate ships, who eventually withdrew.
 After dark a party from Eutaw, commanded by Acting-Ensign Thomas Morgan boarded the abandoned CSS Scorpion and re-floated her, finding her not as damaged as believed.
 In a letter Admiral David Dixon Porter wrote to Blake, "Had your predecessor done as well, we should now be in possession of the entire rebel navy, and on our way to Richmond."
 Blake continued to command the ironclads and naval picket line until the fall of Richmond and end of the war in April 1865.
-He was then was in charge of the removal of the torpedoes and obstructions from the James River.
+He was then in charge of the removal of the torpedoes and obstructions from the James River.